makerdao/community/governance-exercises/Onboard ABC to Spork Protocol - July 24, 2023.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* The ABC token will be onboarded to Spork Protocol by a future Executive Vote
+* The following additions will be included in an upcoming Executive Vote
-* It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.
+* It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
 * If the executive vote passes, then these changes will become active in Spork Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**